-40 The term "total credit" includes loans, exchange bills negotiated, receivables purchased under non-recourse factoring agreements, guarantees, and acceptances receivable. exposure to the real estate market, a downturn in the market would have an adverse impact upon the asset quality and profitability of domestic banks.
+&lt;sup>40 The term "total credit" includes loans, exchange bills negotiated, receivables purchased under non-recourse factoring agreements, guarantees, and acceptances receivable.

 Loans to manufacturers concentrated in electronics and machinery related industries

 Loans to the manufacturing sector accounted for the largest share (43.32% as of 31 December 2007) of corporate lending by the local business units of domestic banks.
-Within the manufacturing category41, loans to electronics and machinery-related industries accounted for the biggest proportion (NT\$1.4 trillion, or 46.77%42) of the total, and the percentage was on the way up (Chart 4.20).
-A look at the concentration of the manufacturing sector in terms of its concentration indices shows that the Gini and HHI indices43 have generally trended upward since 2002 in spite of the sole exception of a slight downward movement in 2007 Q2, and remained high at the end of 2007 (Chart 4.21).
+Within the manufacturing category, loans to electronics and machinery-related industries accounted for the biggest proportion (NT\$1.4 trillion, or $46.77\%^{42}$ ) of the total, and the percentage was on the way up (Chart 4.20).
+A look at the concentration of the manufacturing sector in terms of its concentration indices shows that the Gini and HHI indices have generally trended upward since 2002 in spite of the sole exception of a slight downward movement in 2007 Q2, and remained high at the end of 2007 (Chart 4.21).
 It appeared that loans to the manufacturing sector were highly concentrated in electronics and machinery-related industries.
 As the subprime mortgage crisis has slowed the pace of economic growth in the United States and other major economies, it bears close watching whether this will undermine the operating revenues and profitability in Taiwan's electronics and machinery-related industries and increase credit risk at domestic banks.